sundsvallai/intric/docs/development-guide.md

 - **Database Connection Issues**: Verify your backend `.env` file has the correct connection details for PostgreSQL and Redis, pointing to `localhost` with the correct ports.

-- **Frontend Not Connecting to Backend**: Ensure your frontend environment file has `INTRIC_BACKEND_URL=http://localhost:8123`.
+- **Frontend Not Connecting to Backend**: Ensure your frontend environment file has `INTRIC_BACKEND_URL=http://localhost:8000`.

 ### Using Devcontainer for Development

 The project is configured to use a devcontainer, which allows you to develop in a consistent environment using Visual Studio Code and Docker.
 Follow these steps to get started:

 1. **Install Prerequisites**:

    - Ensure you have Docker installed on your machine.
    - Install Visual Studio Code and the Remote - Containers extension.

 2. **Copy Environment Files**:

    - Before starting development, you need to set up your environment files:

      ```bash
      # In the backend directory
-     cp .env.local.example .env
+     cp .env.template .env

      # In the frontend/apps/web directory
-     cp .env.local.example .env
+     cp .env.example .env
      ```

    - Remember to update these .env files with appropriate values.

 3. **Open the Project in a Devcontainer**:

    - Open the project folder in Visual Studio Code.
    - When prompted, or by clicking on the green icon in the bottom-left corner, select "Reopen in Container".
    - This will build the devcontainer as defined in `.devcontainer/devcontainer.json` and `.devcontainer/docker-compose.yml`.

 4. **Accessing Services**:

-   - The devcontainer setup will automatically forward ports 3000 and 8123, allowing you to access the frontend and any other services running on these ports.
+   - The devcontainer setup will automatically forward ports 3000 and 8000, allowing you to access the frontend and backend services running on these ports.

 5. **Post-Create Commands**:

    - After the container is created, the `postCreateCommand` specified in `.devcontainer/devcontainer.json` will run, setting up the environment.

 6. **Developing**:

    - You can now develop as usual within the container.
 The environment will have all necessary dependencies installed and configured.

    **Important Notes**:

    - Database migrations are not run automatically.
 After the container is created, you'll need to run:
      ```bash
      cd backend